dolpazinho/Data-science-project/README.md

 # data-science-project
-This is a Project for analyzing covid-19
+This is a Project for analyzing and visualizing the covid-19 Infection rate amongst various countries.